 Major Solutions Covered in the Analysis

-The CSS solutions are classified into web self-service, mobile self-service, intelligent virtual assistants, social media & community self-service, e-mail management, IVR & ITR, and others such as CSS security and semantic search
+The Customer Self-Service Software solutions are classified into web self-service, mobile self-service, intelligent virtual assistants, social media & community self-service, e-mail management, IVR & ITR, and others such as CSS security and semantic search

 The web self-service solution is a digital support mechanism, which enables the customers and employees in an organization to self-assist themselves by providing access to information and perform routine tasks over the internet.
 Web self-service is increasingly gaining traction and has become an essential part of CRM and ERM in many organizations.
 Web self-service is a collaborative term, which encompasses several self-service tools such as hybrid chats, instant answers, FAQ web pages, co-browsing, video tutorials, and widgets.
 Hybrid chats enable customers self-start the conversation with a virtual agent and if they do feel satisfied, they can immediately switch on to a live agent.
 On the contrary, the instant answers technology suggests content related to the query of the customers and deflects unnecessary tickets by using semantic search, to analyze the user input and directing them to the information they are seeking, thus enabling customers to answer their own questions, rather than sending an email or creating a support ticket.

-Mobile self-service is a fast growing mode of CSS due to the increasing proliferation of smartphones across all the regions.
+Mobile self-service is a fast growing mode of Customer Self-Service Software due to the increasing proliferation of smartphones across all the regions.
 The mobile self-service solution includes various tools of customer service, such as SMS, voice, video, and apps.
-SMS has traditionally been the most preferred mode of CSS due to ease of application for both the customers and organizations.
+SMS has traditionally been the most preferred mode of Customer Self-Service due to ease of application for both the customers and organizations.
 However, these days automated SMS messages are gaining popularity among many organizations as these can be used to send customers simple reminders or updates.
 Once the customer responds to these messages, the organizations integrate the SMS with text analytics algorithms to understand the context behind customer requests.
 The analysis of the requests enable them to enhance the overall customer experience.
-Apart from SMS, mobile apps are also a fast growing trend for CSS.
+Apart from SMS, mobile apps are also a fast growing trend for Customer Self-Service Software.
 The companies provide their customers specific mobile apps through which they can perform routine activities, such as paying a bill, checking into a flight, booking a healthcare appointment, or booking cabs without any secondary assistance.

 INTELLIGENT VIRTUAL ASSISTANTS